Digital History

 Libraries often contain special collections of unique, original materials, such as letters, records and maps.
 Many libraries have digitalized some of all of those collections and they may be available online or by request.
 How do you find such materials, which are scattered across the globe?
 First try your library’s simple search (e.g. OneSearch) and second, try a general web search.

-There are two types of information that may show up on searches: contents of the original source and meta data.
+There are two types of information that may show up on searches: contents of the original source and metadata.
 Items such as titles and authors are examples of metadata.
 Since these may be such unique and scarce items, make sure to figure out which terms to search by, and be prepared to make many searches on specific metadata terms or fragments of original content.

 More recent primary sources, especially for data, have been digitized and can be found online in government and industry sites.